chakra-ui/zag/README.md

 ## Guiding Principles

-- All component machine and tests are modelled according to the [WAI-ARIA authoring practices](https://www.w3.org/TR/wai-aria-practices/)
+- All component machines and tests are modelled according to the [WAI-ARIA authoring practices](https://www.w3.org/TR/wai-aria-practices/)
 - Write end-to-end tests for every component based on the WAI-ARIA spec. **Regardless of the framework, users expect component patterns to work the same way!**